richmondu/FT900/IoT/ft90x_iot_aws_gcp_azure/Sources/iot/README.md

 ### IoT configuration and certificates

-    iot_config.h - Must be updated by user to specify "raw" MQTT credentials and TLS certificates.
+    iot_config.h - Must be updated by user to specify "raw" MQTT credentials and TLS certificates. iot_utils.c will generate or derive the actual MQTT credentials based on the information stored in iot_config.h
     Certificates folder - Must contain the TLS certificates needed for IoT connectivity.
+The certificate names must correspond to the names registered in iot_config.h

 ### IoT sample usage